tenx-tech/stargazer/README.md

 * **Client:** UI browser output to visualize the recorded screenshots.
 * **Server:** Server to handle uploading and saving screenshot data.

+### Workflow

+Stargazer requires some setup and ongoing maintenance to be used effectively.
+First, you must install and setup the tool and then build a specific route configuration to provide to Stargazer.
+This route configuration must be maintained as your app develops.
+For instance, if you add a new screen to your app you will have to add it to the route configuration for it to be recorded.
+After this setup and overheard, you should be able to repeatedly run the tool to record your app screenshots.

 ### Usage

 To use this tool in your app first install it with `npm install --save react-native-stargazer`.
 Stargazer works by rendering the default library export `Stargazer` component and passing in specific props.
 The required props look like this: